 Where is Hatta Wadi Hub located?

-Hatta Wadi Hub is located around 3km from the main Hatta Fort roundabout in Sufayiri neighborhood.
+Hatta Wadi Hub is located around 3km from the main Hatta Fort roundabout in the Sufayiri neighborhood.
 Exact location here.
 Note: Google Maps says that it is closed, but it is actually open.

 Are there age restrictions for the activities at Hatta Wadi Hub?